NAISS-Training/hpe-training/docs/index.md

 9:00 - 17:30 each day.

 ## Topics
-The course covers the following topics (preliminary):
+The course covers the following topics (preliminary agenda):

 - CPU part of Dardel and Arrhenius Architecture, programming and execution environment
 - Overview of compilers and parallel programming Models